 Don’t confuse OKR and KPI

 For improvement-oriented and focused goal-setting, you should definitely use OKRs.
 The OKR methodology offers great benefits for organizations.
-The best way to achieve success with the methodology is by using dedicated software like Weekdone that allows company-wide transparency, effective communication of priorities, and, most importantly, alignment of Objectives.
+The best way to achieve success with the methodology is by using a specialized OKR app like Weekdone that allows company-wide transparency, effective communication of priorities, and, most importantly, alignment of Objectives.